 ‘Natural’ is hard to define

 There is no clear way to classify something as ‘natural’, and people are often incorrect about believing that something is natural, even by their own standards.

 For example, people often use generic terms like “chemicals” to denote that something is unnatural (and therefore bad).
-However, this distinction is meaningless, since it is difficult to define what “chemical” means exactly, and most people who use this term won’t be able to do so if you ask them.
+However, this distinction is generally meaningless, since it’s difficult to define what “chemical” means exactly, and most people who use this term won’t be able to do so if you ask them.
 Furthermore, there are plenty of “chemicals” which are naturally occurring, such as ammonia, and which these people often won’t perceive as ‘natural’ under their own definition.

 Another thing you can do is point out the fact that some things which people assume are unnatural are actually more natural than they think.
 Antibiotics, for example, were first derived from molds, and today plants still serve as a source for many antimicrobial drugs.

+Finally, you can also point out the fact that the definition of what is ‘natural’ changes over time.
+This is especially helpful when the appeal to nature argument revolves around social conventions, such as the acceptability of same-sex marriage.
 You can do this by juxtaposing your opponent’s current beliefs against older societal beliefs, such as the idea that it is unnatural for members of two different races to marry.
-By doing this, you are demonstrating the problem with the idea of defining certain social practices as ‘natural’ or as ‘unnatural’, while highlighting the bigotry in your opponent’s argument.
+By doing this, you are demonstrating the problem with the idea of defining certain social practices as ‘natural’ or as ‘unnatural’, while highlighting the issues, such as racism or sexism, which appear in your opponent’s argument.

 ‘Natural’ doesn’t necessarily mean ‘good’

-You can also point out the fact that just because something is natural, that doesn’t mean that it’s good, and that just because something is unnatural, that doesn’t mean that it’s bad.
+In order to counter an appeal to nature, you can also point out that just because something is ‘natural’, that doesn’t mean that it’s good, and that just because something is ‘unnatural’, that doesn’t mean that it’s bad.

 For example, if you want to point out that just because something is natural that doesn’t mean that it’s good, you can help the other person reach that conclusion themself, by presenting them with relevant information, rather than by stating this directly.
-That is, if someone says that a certain herbal medication is safe because it’s plant-based and therefore ‘natural’, your first instinct might be to say something like:
+For instance, if someone says that a certain herbal medication is safe because it’s plant-based and therefore ‘natural’, your first instinct might be to say something like:

-Well, cyanide is plant-based and natural too, so I guess natural doesn’t always mean that it’s safe.
+“Well, cyanide is plant-based and natural too, so I guess natural doesn’t always mean that it’s safe.”

-I understand where you’re coming from, but I still think you need to make sure that it’s been tested and shown to be safe.
-I read about some cases where simple herbal teas caused pretty severe medical complications, and apparently one of the issues is that these teas are often unregulated, so manufacturers aren’t required to list their potential side effects on the package, unlike with regular medication.
+“I understand where you’re coming from, but I still think you need to make sure that it’s been tested and shown to be safe.
+I read about some cases where simple herbal teas caused pretty severe medical complications, and apparently one of the issues is that these teas are often unregulated, so manufacturers aren’t required to list their potential side effects on the package, unlike with regular medication.”

-Using appeal to nature arguments yourself
+Avoid using the appeal to nature yourself

 Summary and conclusions